Underdogs’ Day for Women’s Hockey

 ``I wish we had the same shooting percentage Sweden had against us,″ U.S. coach Ben Smith joked. ``It took us a while before we could solve some of the defensive problems they were throwing at us.″

 The United States tied it 6 1/2 minutes later on an end-to-end rush, when Laurie Baker fired point-blank on Sweden goalie Annica Ahlen.
 But it took the team until 12:39 of the second to break the tie, when Karyn Bye scored the first of her two goals 25 seconds into a two-player advantage.

 The U.S. team did get going, scoring every two minutes after that to make it 5-1 at the end of the period.
 Katie King chipped in a rebound, while Sue Merz and Bye both picked up mishandled pucks in the neutral zone and raced in unimpeded to score.

 ``We had some black minutes in the second period when they scored four goals,″ Olsson said. ``In the last period, we made some mistakes, too many mistakes.″

 Sweden again managed to tie up the United States’ offense until 14:28 of the third, when Gretchen Ulion slipped through the crease to put another rebound past Ahlen.
 Shelley Looney scored a shorthanded goal from the left circle after grabbing another loose puck.

-Perhaps it was lopsided, but in the emerging sport of women’s hockey, scoring just one goal against one of the three longstanding leaders is no small feat.
+Pathetically lopsided scores perhaps, but in the emerging sport of women’s hockey, scoring just one goal against one of the three longstanding leaders is no small feat.

-``It was like the biggest reward for us,″ said Japanese coach Toru Itabashi. ``Right after that, we allowed Finland to score three goals because we were not paying attention to defense.″
+``It was like the biggest reward for us,″ Japanese coach Toru Itabashi. ``Right after that, we allowed Finland to score three goals because we were not paying attention to defense.″